MicrosoftDocs/fabric-docs/docs/data-science/predictive-maintenance.md

 ---
-title: "Tutorial: Create, evaluate, and score a machine fault detection model"
+title: 'Tutorial: Create, evaluate, and score a machine fault detection model'
 description: This tutorial shows the data engineering and data science workflow for building a system that predicts mechanical failures. ms.reviewer: lagayhar ms.author: amjafari